 Suppressor durability is an often discussed topic these days.
-As technology, metallurgy and mounting systems change, so too the rate of ablation on these cans change.
-The same effect is true of rate-of-fire, with full-auto creating a far more harsh environment within the tube than slower rates of fire.
+As technology, metallurgy, and mounting systems change, so too does the rate of ablation on these cans.
+The same effect holds true for rate-of-fire, with full-automatic creating a far more harsh environment within the tube than slower rates of fire.

-As companies pour more money into R&D and advanced manufacturing techniques such as orbital laser welding, more and more suppressors are “full auto rated”.
-As with any consumer device, that isn’t an unlimited guarantee, as we’ll soon see.
+As companies pour more money into R&D and advanced manufacturing techniques such as orbital laser welding, more and more suppressors are “full-auto rated.”
+Yet, as with any consumer device, this rating is not an unlimited guarantee, as we will soon see.

-The below video from YouTube channel West Coast Armory shows what happens when you attach a Silencerco SWR suppressor to an M249 SAW and attempt to run a 700 round hate burst through it.
-Get some suppressor meltdown!
+The video below from YouTube channel West Coast Armory shows what happens when you attach a Silencerco SWR suppressor to an M249 SAW and attempt to run a 700-round hate burst through it.
+You get some suppressor meltdown!